westleysmith/Portfolio/README.md

-westleybsmith.com
 Source code for my portfolio.
 I got bored and decided to build a high-density, editorial-style site to host my resume and show off some engineering and digital modeling projects.

 Live at: https://westleybsmith.com

 The Goal
-I wanted something that felt like a technical journal or a maker's log—focusing on the actual hobby work like Airsoft, FPV drones, and EE rather than just a list of job titles.
+I wanted something that felt like a technical journal or a maker's log-focusing on the actual hobby work like Airsoft, FPV drones, and EE rather than just a list of job titles.

 The Tech
-Pure HTML/CSS/JS — No frameworks, no React, no Tailwind.
+Pure HTML/CSS/JS - No frameworks, no React, no Tailwind.
 Just one main file and some custom JavaScript to handle the sub-page transitions for the hobbies.

-Responsive Grid — Uses CSS Grid for that "magazine" look.
+Responsive Grid - Uses CSS Grid for that "magazine" look.

-Icons — Lucide via CDN.
+Icons - Lucide via CDN.

 Project Structure
 index.html - Contains the site structure, the CSS theme (Off-white/Forest Green), and the logic for the hobby "modals."